 4 Types of Salsa Dancing — How to Choose One

-Want to take salsa classes in Cali, Medellin, or elsewhere in Colombia – South America’s vibrant salsa capital?
+Want to take salsa lessons in Bogota, Cali, Medellin, or elsewhere in Colombia – South America’s vibrant salsa capital?
 The first thing to decide is what type of salsa you want to learn.

 “Salsa” is, in fact, a very broad term.
 In 1960s New York, musicians playing a wide range of high-energy latin rhythms would cry out “salsaaa!” to the crowd to signal: bring the spice; crank up the heat on the dance floor.
 The name stuck, but remains quite general, encompassing 4 major global styles: On-1, Cuban, Colombian and On-2.

-The 4 main global salsa styles: How to pick salsa classes in Cali, Medellin, and beyond
+The 4 main global salsa styles: How to pick salsa lessons in Bogota, Cali, Medellin, and beyond

 We’ll go over the basics of each style to help you decide which best fits your groove.